PhillypHenning/operations-heyemoji/README.md

 ```

 ### **AWS Security Groups**
 So now we need to tell AWS what permissions our ec2 instance has.
 In the case below we are opening up SSH as well as websocket traffic.
-We don't need to make our instance accessable from the outer world, so this will work.
+We don't need to make our instance accessible from the outer world, so this will work.

-#### `security-groups.tf`
+#### `terraform/security-groups.tf`
 ```
 /* local vars */
 locals {